grnydawn/SetBuilders.jl/README.md

 A = @setbuild(x ∈  I, 0 < x < 4) # creates a set with the predicate of "0 < x < 4"
 B = @setbuild(x in I, 2 < x < 6) # creates a set with the predicate of "2 < x < 6"
 C = A ∩ B                        # creates an intersection with the two sets
+                                 # As an alternative, "C = intersection(A, B)" can be used
 @assert 3 ∈ C                    # => true, 3 is a member of the set C
+                                 # As an alternative, "3 in C" can be used
 @assert !(4 in C)                # => true, 4 is not a member of the set C
 ```
-There are various ways of building a set using the `@setbuild` macro.
+The `@setbuild` macro in SetBuilders creates various types of sets.
 In the
-above example, the set `I` is built using the Julia `Integer` data type, while
+above example, the set `I` is built using the Julia `Integer` data type.
-the sets `A` and `B` are built by specifying the domain set as well as
+Meanwhile, the sets `A` and `B` are constructed by specifying the domain set
-a predicate using a boolean expression, and the set `C` is built using the set
+and a predicate using a boolean expression, and the set `C` is created using
-intersection operator.
+the set intersection operator.

 ## Installation